 Chef Ron Eyester is known around the nation as “The Angry Chef” -- not because he’s actually angry, but because he’s opinionated and not afraid to make his opinion known.

 The owner of three Atlanta, Georgia, restaurants, including Rosebud and his newest project, Diner, Eyester knows a thing or two about how to behave in a restaurant (high-end or not).
-He’s been a household name in Atlanta for almost a decade: See what he thinks about bringing kids to a restaurant, tipping and splitting checks.
+He’s been a household name in Atlanta for more than a decade recently competed on season 12 of “Top Chef” (sadly, he was eliminated Wednesday).
+See what he really thinks about bringing kids to a restaurant, tipping and splitting checks.

 On making a reservation:

 There’s this crazy thing -- it’s called a telephone.
 Everyone in your party is going to have a smartphone, so look up the restaurant and call and make a reservation.

 On waiting for a table without a reservation:

 Be willing to sit at the bar.
 Sitting at the bar can be some of the best experiences at a restaurant, as opposed to sitting in the dining room.

 On waiting for a table with a reservation: